jdiehl/brackets-extension-manager/README.md

 # Brackets Extension Manager

+The Brackets Extension Manager is deprecated -- please use the built-in extension manager

-This extension manages Brackets extensions from a central repository.
-It requires a seperate [Node.js](http://nodejs.org/) server.
+~~This extension manages Brackets extensions from a central repository.
+It requires a seperate [Node.js](http://nodejs.org/) server.~~

 ## Install